 And because they aren’t usually raised for purposes besides ornamentation, this might be a frustrating experience for you to deal with.

-Is This Birds Right for Your Flock?
+Is an Ayam Cemani Right for Your Flock?

-Although the Ayam Cemani chicken has been around for centuries, this bird is growing in popularity as it has come to the recent attention of chicken lovers in the west.
+Although the Ayam Cemani chicken breed has been around for centuries, this bird is growing in popularity as it has come to the recent attention of chicken lovers in the west.

 It is one of the most unique – and rarest – exotic breeds you can raise, and while it’s difficult to ship to the United States, it’s the one you should absolutely consider if you want a chicken that will stand out among the rest of your flock.